SethBoswell/Election_Analysis/README.md

 ## Summary
 The analysis of the election showed the following:
-- There were 369,711 total vosts cast
+- There were 369,711 total votes cast
 - The candidates were:
    -   Charles Casper Stockham
    -   Diana DeGette